vikash-bhardwaj/grunt-html-validation/README.md

 This version has below additions on top of original plug-in:
 <ul>
+  <li>This plug-in has been extended to generate the W3C error's source code context/reference from validated code.
+This will help users to find the error easily by just copy/paste from validated page source.</li>
   <li>Original plug-in was skipping validation for all files/URL after any Error-Free file/URL.
 This will not skip files after a error free file/URL and will validate all configured files/URLs.</li>
   <li>This plug-in has also been extended for generating W3C reports in HTML format and now has some extra settings.</li>
 </ul>